IMS collects Personal Information in the normal course of providing its products and services.

 Individuals can also give consent through an authorized representative, such as a legal guardian or a person with a power of attorney.
 This may be necessary, for example, if IMS cannot obtain express consent from an individual who is a minor, seriously ill, or mentally incapacitated.

 IMS may collect, use or disclose Personal Information without the individual’s knowledge and consent only in limited circumstances as permitted by law:

 Subject to certain legal or contractual restrictions and reasonable notice, an individual may refuse or withdraw consent at any time.
 IMS will inform individuals of the consequences of refusing or withdrawing consent when individuals seek to do so.
 Refusing or withdrawing consent for IMS to collect, use or disclose Personal Information could mean that IMS cannot provide the individual with a product, service or information of value to the individual.

 IMS, however, will not unreasonably withhold products, services or information from individuals who refuse to give consent or who withdraw consent.

-IMS will use or disclose Personal Information only for the purposes for which it was collected, unless specific consent has been obtained for another purpose.
+IMS will only use or disclose Personal Information only for the purposes for which it was collected, unless specific consent has been obtained for another purpose.
 This means that typically IMS will only process and/or disclose Personal Information in order to: